The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: The index theorem

 \subsection{The limit $t \to \infty$}

 In the following we fix $\rho \neq 0$.
-Recall that $\Pj$ is the projection onto the kernel of $\D(r,\rho)$ for $r>2$.
-(Clearly $\Pj$ does not depend on $r>2$).
-The second estimate of the following theorem is not used in the proof of the index theorem, however it is useful, for example, for the definition of $\eta$-forms on a manifold with cylindric ends and therefore is included here.
+Recall that $\Pj$ is the projection onto the kernel of $\D(r,\rho)$ for $r \ge 2$.
+(Clearly, $\Pj$ does not depend on $r \ge 2$).
+The second estimate of the following theorem is not used in the proof of the index theorem, however it is useful, for example, for the definition of $\eta$-forms for Dirac operators on manifold with cylindric ends and therefore is included here.

 \begin{theorem} There is $C>0$ such that for all $t>2$

 and

 \end{theorem}